3 Types of Security Lights

 Other benefits of LED lights are how safe they are compared to incandescent bulbs.
 Because they don’t emit heat, the risk of electric and fire accidents is greatly reduced.
 They also are unaffected by weather and temperature changes, they don’t give out any harmful emissions such as carbon, and they produce a bright white light that is very similar to daylight.

-The biggest con to LED flood lights: the initial investment is higher.
+The biggest con to LED flood lights is that the initial investment is higher.

 Solar Flood Lights

 Solar flood lights are powered by the sun and a battery.
-During the day, the sun charges a battery and at night the battery powers the light.
-Solar flood lights generally use LED bulbs and they too can be combined with motion-sensors.
+During the day, the sun charges the battery which powers the light in the evening.
+Solar flood lights generally use LED bulbs and can be combined with motion-sensors.

-Some of the cons of solar flood lights; they may not be as desirable if you need an especially bright light or if you need to illuminate a large area.
-Some solar lights also don’t work well in the rain.
+Some of the cons of solar flood lights are that they may not be as desirable if you need an especially bright light or if you need to illuminate a large area.
+Some solar lights also don’t work well as in the rain or if there have been sustained cloudy weather.